Jimmie Walker: Later career

-During 1975 Walker was also a weekend personality on contemporary R&B music station KAGB 103.9 FM licensed to Inglewood in the Los Angeles market.
+During 1975, Walker was also a weekend personality on contemporary R&B music station KAGB 103.9 FM licensed to Inglewood in the Los Angeles market.

 Walker appeared on The Tonight Show and Match Game during the 1970s and early 1980s.
 He was a five-time panelist on the Match Game-Hollywood Squares Hour from 1983 to 1984.
 He also appeared on the 1990 revival of Match Game and various game shows during that era.

 Walker has made guest appearances on Badge 373, The Love Boat, Fantasy Island, The Larry Sanders Show, Son of the Beach, The Drew Carey Show, The John Larroquette Show, In the House, Cagney & Lacey, The Fall Guy, Scrubs, Star Dates, Everybody Hates Chris, George Lopez, Chelsea Lately and Lincoln Heights.
 He also appeared in the films Rabbit Test (1978), The Concorde...
 Airport '79 (1979), Airplane!
 (1980), Water (1985), Doin' Time (1985), The Guyver (1991), Monster Mash (1995) and Plump Fiction (1997).

 Aside from guest appearances, he starred in the short-lived television series At Ease in 1983 and Bustin' Loose in 1987.

-In the 1990s, Walker returned to his radio roots hosting shows on WHIO, WOAI, WLS, and KKAR.
+In the 1990s, Walker returned to his radio roots hosting shows on WHIO, WOAI, WLS and KKAR.
 In 1996, he appeared on split release with Powerviolence band Spazz distributed by Spazz-owned label Slap-a-ham records.

 In 2010, Walker made a cameo appearance in the movie Big Money Rustlas.
 In 2011, he appeared in a Syfy channel movie Super Shark.
 On May 4, 2023 he made a guest appearance on The Bold and the Beautiful.

 In 2012, Walker's autobiography, Dyn-o-mite!
 Good Times, Bad Times, Our Times – A Memoir, was published.
 In 2012, Walker announced the release of his official app developed by Monty Goulet for iOS.

+Walker has also appeared on Funny You Should Ask and Comics Unleashed.
+He was honored during an episode for his contribution to Byron Allen's career, as well as the impact he had on David Letterman and Jay Leno.